Why Your Blood Pressure Matters — Even in Your 20s & 30sJuly 26, 2022 - Katie McCallum

 "While it might not feel like it, high blood pressure quietly damages your body over time — increasing your risk of developing serious medical conditions," says Dr. Nasir, Chief of Cardiovascular Prevention and Wellness at Houston Methodist.
 "It's why we call high blood pressure the silent killer."

-Plus, during the COVID-19 pandemic, having high blood pressure may increase your risk of getting seriously ill with COVID-19.
+Plus, having high blood pressure may increase your risk of getting seriously ill with COVID-19.

 What your blood pressure numbers mean